njfio/fluentcli_web_services/readme.md

 Ensure all tests pass before submitting pull requests or deploying to production.

+## Metrics and Environment

+The backend exposes a Prometheus-compatible metrics endpoint at `/metrics`.
+Set the `APP_ENV` environment variable to `development` or `production` to control environment-specific behavior.
+The current mode is printed on startup.

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute: